-The Advisory Circular relates specifically to the Aerodrome GCADs and Manual of Standards (MOS).
+The Advisory Circular relates specifically to the Aerodrome GCADs.

 STATUS OF THIS AC

 This is the first AC to be issued on this subject.

 FOREWARD

 This document provides guidance to Aerodrome Operators and prospective aerodrome operators on the process of submitting construction drawings in the form of Airport Layout Plans (ALP) or Airport Master Plans (AMP) as may be required by GCAA for approval.